 Many people don’t experience noticeable symptoms until a fracture happens, so regular check-ups are important for early detection and management.
 Laser therapy for Osteoporosis can be an effective way to manage pain and support bone health, especially in conjunction with other treatments aimed at preventing fractures.

-Osteoporosis is a consequence of various factors, including aging, hormonal changes, and the lack of enough calcium and/or vitamin D. It commonly affects postmenopausal women due to the fall in estrogen, the most influential hormone that maintains bone mineral density.
+Osteoporosis is a consequence of various factors, including aging, hormonal changes, and a lack of enough calcium and/or vitamin D. It commonly affects postmenopausal women due to the fall in estrogen, the most influential hormone that maintains bone mineral density.
 Other contributing factors include a sedentary lifestyle, smoking, high consumption of alcohol, and medications/medical conditions that affect bone health.

 Laser therapy for osteoporosis can treat several types of the condition.
 It utilises different combinations of treatment modalities to provide safe and effective care.

-Postmenopausal Osteoporosis happens when estrogen levels from after menopause, which can lead to bone loss and increase the risk of fracture.
+Postmenopausal Osteoporosis happens when estrogen levels drop after menopause, which can lead to bone loss and increase the risk of fracture.
 This can cause brittle bones, reduce mobility in some joints, and cause pain and discomfort when performing day-to-day tasks.

 Laser therapy for Osteoporosis can help reduce pain and swelling as it increases blood flow to the area causing pain.
 This increase in blood flow reduces swelling and can restore function in the joint.